 Singapore’s Leading Time-lapse Production Company

 During the planning stage, we assess the site for suitable positions to place the time-lapse camera.
-We will also consider other factors like availability of AC power, obstructions, permits if the camera is installed in a 3rd-party location, etc. After an analysis based on all relevant factors, we will recommend the best possible configuration for the time-lapse.
+We will also consider other factors like the availability of AC power, obstructions, permits if the camera is installed in a 3rd-party location, etc. Then, we will recommend the best possible configuration for the time-lapse.

 The costing component will typically consist of: